lun-lun-lun-lun/blink-GFM/README.md

 MaxTime will stop the server's deserialization of a player's send if it >= MaxTime
 MaxSize ends the server's deserialization of a player's send if the buffer size >= MaxSize

+adding a Virtual Cost system as well soon

 # The Original:
 ## Performance